Mwaisaks/EventTicketingPlatform/README.md

 * Create a bean; QrCodeConfig class with bean QrCodeWriter
 * Inject the bean in QrCodeServiceImpl

+### Part 10
+**Role Based Access**
+* Extracted the roles from jwts
+Create a custom JWT converter in your config package; converts jwt to jwt authentication token
+* use the converter in your SecurityConfig.java file replace the `Customizer.withDefaults`
+*

 **Implementing an Endpoint**
 * Implement the service layer
 * Create DTOs and mappers